Did you know that BT and EE offer dedicated Wi-Fi hotspots for its customers?

 What are the alternatives to EE / BT Wi-Fi hotspots?

-If you’re not a BT or EE customer, or you’re considering leaving BT or EE but are concerned about losing your Wi-Fi hotspot privileges.
+If you’re not a BT or EE customer, or you’re considering leaving BT or EE but are concerned about losing your Wi-Fi hotspot privileges, there are other options.

 O2 Wi-Fi Hotspots